 is a condition that causes the lining of your intestines to become inflamed.
 The lining of your mouth, esophagus, or stomach may also become inflamed.
 You may have different symptoms at different times.
 Your symptoms may come and go with quiet and active periods.
 Over time, active periods may occur more often and symptoms may be more severe.

 Common signs and symptoms include the following:

 - Cramping pain on the lower right side of your abdomen

 - Diarrhea that may be dark or tar-colored, or bowel movements with blood

 - Loss of appetite, losing weight without trying, or slow growth in children

-- Vomiting blood, or vomit that looks like coffee grounds
+- You vomit blood, or your vomit looks like coffee grounds.

-- A fast heart rate, fast breathing, or feeling too dizzy to stand
+- You have a fast heart rate, fast breathing, or are too dizzy to stand.

 Treatment for Crohn disease